 The school works closely with the Pitstone Town Lands Charity to help provide financial support to families in need in Pitstone.
-In 2017 and 2018 the school also received a grant from the Tring Charities to support the participation of Y6 pupils in the residential trip.
 Families who may be experiencing financial hardship are encouraged to speak to a member of the school leadership team in confidence.

 The school uses the primary sport funding effectively.
 It successfully raises the awareness of, and opportunities for, pupils to take part in a wide range of sporting activities.
 The school has increased the number of clubs available and pupil participation is high.
 This promotes healthy lifestyles for all.